 Overcoming water barriers by troops during military operations is still one of the most difficult tasks of engineering support, but also the choose of its type: landing, ferry, or bridge.

 After WWI, various tests were carried out in Poland, France and the United States, but it was in 1929 that Vickers-Armstrong created the first amphibious tank called "Vickers - Carden-Lloyd amphibious tank", types A4E11 and A4E12, which is considered to be the ancestor of all vehicles of this class.
-Very light, fitted with floats under the hull and wooden beams above the tracks, the hull was welded.
 Purchased 8 copies by Russia, it will be used as a model for the T-37A, floating tank of N.N.
-Kozyreva, built in 1900 copies from 1933 to 1936 in the factory N ° 37 in Moscow.
+Kozyreva, built in 1900 copies from 1933 to 1936.

 A. Kravtsev also imagined a rubberized rampart around the tank, like the WWII DD tank.

-After a while, A. Kravtsev’ research group, on the instructions of the OKDVA command, developed a new individual way of overcoming water barriers.
-This time, two metal cigar-shaped floats were attached to the tank which developed a speed of about 14 km / h on water, which was an important achievement at the time.
+He also made two metal cigar-shaped floats were attached to the tank which developed a speed of about 14 km / h on water.

 For the edges of banks it was necessary to provide tracked vehicles.
-A promising basis for the implementation of A. Kravtsev's ideas was the tracked artillery tractor from the Mytishchi No. 40 factory, which had recently been put into production.
+A promising basis for the implementation of A. Kravtsev's ideas was the tracked artillery tractor from the Mytishchi No. 40 factory.

 Initially, American GMC-4-71 diesel engines were fitted to the prototypes while awaiting a copy of this engine: the YaAZ M-204V.

 The loading on the platform was carried out by a tailgate and folding ramps.
-There were many technical problems: tracks (load wheels and return rollers), freeboard problem and addition of removable walls, difficult welding, sealing of the rear panel, vibrations, numerous stiffening reinforcements, lengthening of the total length.
+There were many technical problems.

 Three prototypes were built in Stalingrad.

 After completing the factory tests, the conveyor was transferred to the test site.
-They took place from July to August 1948 in the suburbs of Moscow on Lake Pirogovsky and on the Dniester.
+They took place from July to August 1948 in the suburbs of Moscow.

-After carrying out control tests, the amphibious tracked vehicle K-61 was produced by the Krukovka car factory until 1958.
+After carrying out control tests from 1949, the amphibious tracked vehicle K-61 was produced by the Krukovka car factory until 1958.
 Then the company began to develop a more advanced machine, the future PTS.